Boltzmann equations for preheating: Numerical example

 Figure~\ref{fig:free n M spectrum} shows plots of $N_{\mathbf{k}}$, $\lvert M_{\mathbf{k}}\rvert$, $\text{Re}\,M_{\mathbf{k}}$ and $\text{Im}\,M_{\mathbf{k}}$ as a function of $\lvert\mathbf{k}\rvert /m_{\phi}$ at $t = 4\pi/m_{\phi}$.
-We see that the number density is non-zero for a continuous range of momenta, typically within the interval $0\leq\lvert \mathbf{k}\rvert\lesssim m_{\phi}(q/2)^{1/4}\approx\;4m_{\phi}$, as is expected for broad resonance.
+We see that the number density is non-zero for a continuous range of momenta, typically within the interval $0\leq\lvert \mathbf{k}\rvert\lesssim m_{\phi}(q/4)^{1/4}\approx\;4m_{\phi}$, as is expected for broad resonance.
 Importantly, Fig.~\ref{fig:free n M spectrum} also confirms the expected result that $N_{\mathbf{k}}$ and $\lvert M_{\mathbf{k}}\rvert$ are the same order of magnitude throughout the preheating phase.
 In fact, they are almost identical.

 We now turn our attention to the collisional cases, i.e.~$\lambda\neq 0$.
 In the first instance, we set the pair correlations $M$ and $M^*$ to zero in the collision terms in Eq.~\eqref{final eoms 1}, so as to be able to isolate their impact.
 Figure~\ref{fig:deltaN_k_lambda_01_02} shows the number density as a function of $|\mathbf{k}|/ m_{\phi}$ for the collisionless case and collisional cases with $\lambda \in\{ 0.1, 0.2\}$, neglecting the pair correlations.
 While the maximum difference is at the sub-percent level ($\sim 0.3\%$) for both the $\lambda=0.1$ and $\lambda=0.2$ cases, we see that the collisions lead to a suppression of the particle production, corresponding to a reduction in the efficiency of the resonance, as we might expect.
-This suppression is also visible in Fig.~\ref{fig:N_evo_lambda_0_01_02}, where we show the time-evolution of the collisionless and collisional number densities for the same case.
+This suppression is also visible in Fig.~\ref{fig:N_evo_lambda_0_01_02}, where we show the time-evolution of the collisionless \\ \\ \\ and collisional number densities for the same case.
 These results illustrate that the collisions have an effect (albeit initially small) fairly soon after the onset of preheating.
 Importantly, one would expect these effects to become more pronounced as preheating proceeds and as the number density grows.

-In Fig.~\ref{fig:nkonlyn_nknandM_lambda_01_02}, we plot the difference between the cases without and with the pair correlations for the collisional case with $\lambda=0.1$.
+In Fig.~\ref{fig:nkonlyn_nknandM_lambda_01_02}, we plot the difference between the cases with and without the pair correlations for the collisional case with $\lambda=0.1$.
 The impact of the pair correlations is negligible, despite the magnitudes of $N_{\mathbf{k}}$ and $\lvert M_{\mathbf{k}}\rvert$ being almost identical.
 However, by plotting the time-evolution of the integrated collision term

 for the cases with and without the pair correlations (see Fig.~\ref{fig:deltandot}), the reason for this negligible impact becomes apparent.
 Specifically, the contributions from $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ result in highly oscillatory contributions, which fluctuate about an average value that is only negligibly different from that of the case where only $N_{\mathbf{k}}$ contributes.
 This can be traced back to the master equations for $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$, obtained from Eqs.~\eqref{M eom} and~\eqref{Mstar eom}.
 Both contain an oscillatory contribution with instantaneous period $T\sim2\pi/\omega_{\mathbf{k}}(t)$.
 As such, $M_{\mathbf{k}}$ and $M^{\ast}_{\mathbf{k}}$ oscillate on time-scales much shorter than those over which collisional processes take place, and their contribution effectively averages to zero.